 The Company owns a 100% interest in the Nantel property, which is part of the Detour-Fenelon Gold Trend Property.
 There are no royalties or other encumbrances on the property.

 (k) Doigt, Québec:

 The Company owns a 100% interest in the Doigt property, which is part of the Detour-Fenelon Gold Trend Property.
 There are no royalties or other encumbrances on the property.
-Notes to Financial Statements (expressed in Canadian Dollars)

 11. Property and equipment:

 Cost: